 Bonbon Beach consists of two sides of a triangular peninsula jutting out westwards into the sea and joining together at its apex to form a snaking sandbar.
 The sandbar curves out to sea and towards a large rock outcrop called Bangug Island.
 During low tide and at certain times during the year, it is possible to walk all the way to Bangug.
 Bombon’s sand is creamy white and quite fine, making it the most popular and probably the most beautiful in all of Romblon Island.

 Bonbon is just 5 kilometers away from Romblon proper.
-However there were issues regarding access to the beach; a property owner/s had closed access to what was supposed to be a public beach weeks before we arrived.
+However there were issues regarding access to the beach and people mentioned that we won’t be able to walk down to the beach from the main road.
 We were told that it is possible to walk to Bonbon from nearby Tiamban Beach.
 But after our beach bumming at Tiamban, we realized it would be too tiring to walk all the way to Bonbon and back.
 The other option was to visit Bonbon on the last leg of our island-hopping tour on the following day.

 That visit to Bonbon via boat would have been our last time to set foot on this beach.
-But on our way back to town after a second visit to Tiamban Beach, we noticed a sign along the road that was put up just a few hours before.
-The municipal government had just opened an access to Bonbon Beach.
+But on our way back to town after a second visit to Tiamban Beach, we noticed a sign along the road that was put up just a few hours before announcing that an access road to Bonbon Beach is open (it was signed by the municipal government).
 We decided to visit Bonbon again – this time by land – on the morning of our last day in Romblon.

 Compared to our previous visit we had all morning to chill at Bonbon.
 It was hot and there are no resorts or even the barest of amenities such as a hut on the beach but there was plenty of shade in the form of several trees along the beachfront.
 In its undeveloped state, Bonbon has remained pristine.